acrossfields/idilsezer/en/background/exp_rc2_astlead.md

 </table>

 <div class="bg-indented">
-  <p>Across localization, LQA, and other QA projects, I assisted with task coordination and deployment, scheduled client reporting, and maintained team operational records and performance metrics.
+  <p>In this transitional role toward QA management, I continued operating as a Turkish language analyst while supporting team leadership.
+Across localization, LQA, and other QA projects, I assisted with task coordination and deployment, maintained team operational records and performance metrics, and prepared recurring client reports.
 In addition to these responsibilities, I developed internal tools to support project execution and streamline existing workflows.</p>
 </div>